determine-the-shelf-life-cosmetics

 Vitamin E Oil

-Vitamin E Oil can be used to help to slow down the oxidation process and extend the time before the oils go rancid.
+Vitamin E Oil can be used to help to slow down the oxidation process and help slow oxidation and delay rancidity in products containing oils and butters.
 Which is great, but it is important to note that it is not a preservative.

 Container

 The type of container that you use will have an effect on the shelf life of your product.
-Any time you use a container where you dip your fingers into it, it is going to reduce the shelf life, because you are making it more susceptible to unwanted growth.
+Any time you use a container where you dip your fingers into it, it can increase the opportunity for contamination during use, because you are making it more susceptible to unwanted growth.
 Using something to scoop the product out of the container, would extend the shelf life.